OnSignals/STH-visual/README.md

 document.dispatchEvent(customEvent);
 ```

-> [!WARNING]
+> [!Important]
-> Note: You don't need to call this when using traditional browser navigation and no fetch/AJAX-based page loading.
+> You don't need to call this when using traditional browser navigation and no fetch/AJAX-based page loading.

 #### Destroy all instances